 - improved planning and problem solving skills

-- learning to take care of an animal
+- learning how to take care of an animal

-Some of the disabilities that can benefit from therapeutic horsemanship include, ADD/ADHD, amputation, autism, cerebral palsy, depression, developmental delay, down syndrome, head trauma/brain injury, hearing impairment, learning disability, multiple sclerosis, muscular dystrophy, speech impairment and visual impairment to name a few.
+Some of the disabilities that can benefit from therapeutic horsemanship include, ADD/ADHD, amputation, autism spectrum disorder, cerebral palsy, depression, developmental delay, down syndrome, head trauma/brain injury, hearing impairment, learning disability, multiple sclerosis, muscular dystrophy, speech impairment, and visual impairment.

 - Volunteer workshops